ducalex/retro-go/README.md

 ## Build, flash, and monitor individual apps for faster development:
 1. `rg_tool.py run nofrendo-go --offset=0x100000 --port=COM3`
 * Offset is required only if you use my multi-firmware AND retro-go isn't the first installed application, in which case the offset is shown in the multi-firmware.

+## Changing the launcher's images
+All images used by the launcher (headers, logos) are located in `launcher/images`.
+If you edit them you must run the `launcher/gen_images.py` script to regenerate `images.h`.
+The format must be PNG 255 colors.

+## Changing or adding fonts
+Fonts are found in `components/retro-go/fonts`.
+There are basic instructions in `fonts.h` on how to add fonts.
+In short you need to generate a font.c file and add it to fonts.h.
+It'll try to add better instructions soon...

 ## Capturing crash logs
 When a panic occurs, Retro-Go has the ability to save debugging information to `/sd/crash.log`.
 This provides users with a simple way of recovering a backtrace (and often more) versus having to install drivers and serial console software.
 A weak hook is installed into esp-idf panic's putchar, allowing us to save each chars in RTC RAM.
 Then, after the system resets, we can move that data to the sd card.
 You will find a small esp-idf patch to enable this feature in tools/patches.